The Subtle Signs of Heart Problems

 It may not be obvious, for example, that shortness of breath during normal activity like short walks isn’t simply due to aging.
 After all, you may reasonably assume difficulty breathing means you have a lung problem.

 Shortness of breath is not the only sign your heart may be headed for trouble.
-As you read these signs, ask yourself whether these symptoms interfere with daily activities like climbing stairs and going shopping.
+As you read these signs, ask yourself not whether you feel them sometimes — we all feel lousy some of the time — but whether these symptoms interfere with daily activities like climbing stairs and going shopping.

 And, remember that just because you have these symptoms doesn’t mean you have heart disease.
 All of these symptoms can be caused by problems other than heart disease, so your doctor is the best person to make a diagnosis.